ksnortum/find-words-java/README.md

 ## Requirements

-* Java 1.8 from Oracle that still has JavaFX bundled.
-A branch for OpenJDK version of Java 1.8 or higher version of Java is coming.
+* Java 11 or greater.
+For Java 1.8, see the `java8` branch.
 * Maven 3.6.1 (Lower versions may work, but this is what the project was tested with)

 ## Building